- The ROC president and vice president are directly elected every four years.

 Levels of Government

-The national government comprises the presidency and five major branches, or yuans.
+The central government comprises the presidency and five major branches, or yuans.
 The local governments at present include those of six special municipalities, 13 counties and three autonomous municipalities with the same hierarchical status as counties.
 Beginning in 2014, all heads and representatives of local governments are popularly elected simultaneously in cities and counties across Taiwan every four years.
 In addition, there are 198 county-administered townships and cities, as well as 170 districts—including six indigenous mountain districts—in autonomous and special municipalities.

 Presidency and Premiership